 So, this challenge needs to be dealt with pretty fast, as it’s making the whole technology kind of dull.

 Mining will require you to solve complex equations using your computer.
-So, when you start mining, your PC will take more and more electricity to overcome this situation.
+So, your PC will take more and more electricity to overcome this situation when you start mining.

 At present, miners are using 0.2% of the total electricity.
-If it keeps increasing then, miners will take more power than the world can provide by 2020.
+If it keeps increasing then, miners will take more power than the world can provide.
 Thus, it now becomes one of the primary challenges of this network.

 Many organizations are trying to avoid blockchain altogether just for this challenge.
-That’s why the situation needs to be under control.
+That’s why the situation needs to be under control as it’s one of the main challenges in adopting blockchain technology.
 But how?

 Well, blockchain can utilize other consensus methods to validate the transitions.
 Consensus algorithms that require very little energy to process.